 An absence from a regularly scheduled examination may be excused if meets three of the following criteria:

 - The reason for the absence involves a valid personal or academic reason, including but not limited to illness, emergency, childbirth/labor, presentation at professional conference, jury duty, residency interviews, religious observance, or other extenuating circumstance that prohibits a student from taking an examination during the normally scheduled date.
-See also Attendance Expectations and Absence Reporting Requirements Policy.
+See also the Years 1 and 2 Attendance and Absence Policy or Years 3 and 4 Attendance and Absence Policy.

 - An exam postponement due to a chronic (> 2 weeks), persistent, or recurrent medical problem must be approved by both the Block or Course Director and the Associate Dean, Student Affairs.
 A postponement of this nature must be confirmed by Campus Health Services or a private physician, without identifying the exact nature of the condition.